abinit/abinit/doc/tutorial/spin.md

 ## 3 Another look at *fcc* Fe

-Instead of treating fcc Fe directly as an antiferromagnetic material, we will not make any hypotheses on its magnetic structure, and run the calculation like the one for bcc Fe, anticipating only that the two spin directions are going to be different.
+Instead of treating fcc Fe directly as an AFM material, we will not make any hypotheses on its magnetic structure, and run the calculation like the one for bcc Fe, anticipating only that the two spin directions are going to be different.
 We will not even assume that the initial spins are of the same magnitude.